Aclima: Cainan

 In an Armenian work republished in 1966, Cain's twin sister was named Cainan.
 This short work does not mention Cain's marriage.

 Luluwa

 In the 6th-century apocryphal work Conflict of Adam and Eve with Satan, Cain's wife and twin is named Luluwa.

-Awan
+Âwân

-According to the Book of Jubilees, Awan (also Avan or Aven, from Hebrew אָוֶן aven "vice", "iniquity", "potency") was the wife and sister of Cain and the daughter of Adam and Eve.
+According to the Book of Jubilees, Âwân (also Awan, Avan or Aven, from Hebrew אָוֶן aven "vice", "iniquity", "potency") was the wife and sister of Cain and the daughter of Adam and Eve.